Home front during World War II: Soviet Union

 During the invasion of the Soviet Union in the early months of the war, rapid German advances almost captured the cities of Moscow and Leningrad.
 The bulk of Soviet industry which could not be evacuated was either destroyed or lost due to German occupation.
 Agricultural production was interrupted, with grain crops left standing in the fields.
 This caused hunger reminiscent of the early 1930s.
 In one of the greatest feats of war logistics, factories were evacuated on an enormous scale, with 1,523 factories dismantled and shipped eastwards along four principal routes to the Caucasus, Central Asia, the Ural, and Siberia.
 In general, the tools, dies and production technology were moved, along with the blueprints and their management, engineering staffs and skilled labor.

 The whole of the Soviet Union became dedicated to the war effort.
 The people of the Soviet Union were probably better prepared than any other nation involved in World War II to endure the material hardships of the war, primarily because they were so used to shortages and economic crisis in the past, especially during wartime (World War I had brought similar restrictions on food).
 Conditions were nevertheless severe.
 World War II was especially devastating to citizens of the USSR because it was fought on Soviet territory and caused massive destruction.
 In Leningrad, under German siege, over a million people died of starvation and disease.
 Many factory workers were teenagers, women and old people.

-Propaganda in wartime Lviv: the text reads "Destroy the German monster!"
+Propaganda in wartime Leningrad: the text reads "Destroy the German monster!"